wpilibsuite/frc-docs/source/docs/software/wpilib-overview/new-for-2020.rst

 - Small numbers will properly be shown in number fields using scientific notation.
 - Allow widget titles to be hidden
 - Added a documentation link in the about dropdown
-- Added text underneath describing the number slider value
+- Added text underneath number slider to display the current value

 FRC Raspberry Pi Image
 ----------------------